-- 4. I very strongly suggest you safely exchange contact information with at least two classmates. - 5.
-I strongly recommend that you also buy or borrow a book on grammar or find a good website that covers the basics. - 6.
+- 4. I very strongly suggest you exchange contact information with at least two classmates.
+Do this safely: exchange only LBCC emails, not personal emails, addresses, or phone numbers. - 5.
+I strongly recommend that you also buy or borrow a book on grammar or find a good website that covers the basics (Google "basic English grammar"). - 6.
 To get full credit for the class, you are required to make a 3-5 minute presentation during Week 10.
 If this is a problem, talk to me during Week 1; chickening out at the last minute will cost serious points. - 7.
 Attendance is essential for an effective learning experience (and a good grade). - 8.
 Back up your WR227 work!